+Acknowledgements.
 This publication was motivated by a team meeting sponsored by the International Space Science Institute in Bern, Switzerland.
 EB and AP thank ISSI for the financial support during their stay in Bern.
 SA thanks the Department of Astronomy of the University of Geneva for the hospitality during part of this work.
 AP acknowledges funding from the EUs Horizon 2020 Framework Programme for Research and Innovation under the Marie Skodowska-Curie Individual Fellowship grant agreement 660657-TMSP-H2020-MSCA-IF-2014.
 LD acknowledges support by the Bundesministerium für Wirtschaft und Technologie and the Deutsches Zentrum für Luft und Raumfahrt through the grant FKZ 50 OG 1602.
 AP and LG acknowledges financial contribution from agreement ASI-INAF I/037/12/0 and ASI-INAF 2017-14-H.O.
-We thank the anonymous referee for the helpful comments.